| Crates.io | termite-dmg |

 It can also be defined directly in code, however, this is not as readable or easy to write.

-Array: A list of objects of the same type (like a rust/c++ vector)
+Array: A list of objects of the same type (like a rust/c++ vector).
+The "data" must include just a single field called "data_type" which is the data type of the elements of the array.

-Variant: Can be any of a number of different types, when parsing a variant it will attempt to parse the types from the beginning and stop when one is successful (like a c++ variant)
+Variant: Can be any of a number of different types, when parsing a value from a user as a variant it will attempt to parse the types from the beginning of the list of types and stops when one is successful (like a c++ variant).
+The "data" must include just a single field called "data_types" which is a list of all the type names.

 The second part of the Termite crate is generating the code.
-For now it only supports c++ with the cpp module.
-From here there are functions to generate header files, (de)serialization and documentation.
+For now it only supports c++ with the cpp module and JSON schema with the schema module.

 use termite_dmg as termite;